Jakentronius/OpenPhotoacousticSpectrometer_OPS/README.md

 Images of our current prototype/first experiments for proof of concept, the device block diagram, datasheets for relevent components, and an explanation of the project can be found in the src folder.

-Current and Future Plans:
-20231106- Having demonstrated a proof of concept, we now intend to develop a system capable of storing the driving signal and microphone output for futher processing.
+Current and Future Plans:20231106- Having demonstrated a proof of concept, we now intend to develop a system capable of storing the driving signal and microphone output for futher processing.
 We will also begin implimenting a variable driven monochromator to replace the laser and allow us to sweep the incident light wavelength through the optical spectra.